agiledigital-labs/ctf/modern-web/README.md

 # Modern Web Stack XSS CTF

-Find and exploit a somewhat realistic XSS bug in a Typescript/React app with an AWS Lambda for the backend.
+Find and exploit somewhat-realistic security bugs in a TypeScript/React app with an AWS Lambda backend.
+You can also run everything locally in Docker without using AWS.

 The app is an email signature generator.
-If you work at Agile Digital, it's actually mildly useful in its own right.

 You send it your job title and phone number through the frontend client, and it sends you back a signature that you can paste into your email client.
 When you open the frontend client, it also shows you the last signature you (or anyone) generated.

 There are some hints in [HINTS.md](./HINTS.md) if you get stuck.

-## Known Bugs
+## Unintentional Bugs

 There's currently a bug in the backend where it won't always return the latest data when you load the client app (i.e. GET requests).
 Just refresh a few times for now.
+This only occurs if you deploy the backend to AWS instead of running it locally.

 ## Set up